monachilada/wp-charts/readme.txt

 = canvas Height ? width ? canvas width ? responsive charts ? whats going on ? =

-The canvas height and width properties set the actual canvas drawing area (for example if you're displayig a huge chart set these values higher to avoid aliasing / poor rendering), the height and width properties set the chart container height and width, and I use CSS and JS to set the canvas to 100%, measure the width and set the height to an equal value.
-This is its possible to have these charts responsive.
+The canvas height and width properties set the actual canvas drawing area (for example if you're displaying a huge chart set these values higher to avoid aliasing / poor rendering), the height and width properties set the chart container height and width, and I use CSS and JS to set the canvas to 100%, measure the width and set the height to an equal value.
+This makes it possible to have these charts responsive.
+Note that in order to create non symmetrical charts you will need to set all of these properties as well as the relativewidth property in the shortcode, there is an example at the end of the installation section.

 = Are you still going to eat that ? =